Funding Opportunities

 The process of discovery contributes to our nation’s prowess in space exploration.
 In the Age of Discovery (circa 15th – 18th century), the leading nations of the day set out to explore what was unknown to them.
 The exploration of space will lead to greater understanding of the Earth and its place in the vastness of space.
 Humans living in space or on other celestial bodies will encounter new challenges in building societies.
 This includes not only sustainable physical structures but other critical aspects such as the formulation of exploration policies and new forms of civil society and governance in space.

-A prime directive of the Space Research Institute for Discovery and Exploration (SRIDE) at the University of Cincinnati (UC) is to foster growth in career paths that are aligned with our regional and national interests to discover and explore our universe with an emphasis on space travel and habitation.
-The Institute has established an Undergraduate Fellowship program – the SRIDE Fellowship for Discovery – to support students who show potential in advancing new ideas related to space discovery and exploration.
-The $5,000 SRIDE Fellowship for Discovery is for undergraduates with 2-3 years remaining in their academic degree program.
-Undergraduates of all majors are eligible and encouraged to apply for this Fellowship.
+A prime directive of the Armstrong Institute for Space, Technology, and Research (ASTRO) at the University of Cincinnati (UC) is to foster growth in career paths that are aligned with our regional and national interests to discover and explore our universe with an emphasis on space travel and habitation.
+The Armstrong Fellowship for Exploration supports graduate students pursuing their Masters or Ph.D. degrees who show potential in advancing new ideas related to space discovery and exploration.
+There are no limitations to the discipline or background of graduate students – applications from all areas are strongly encouraged.

 Key Dates